olincollege/shades_adventure/index.md

 A few things that you are going to need before installing the game are:

-- conda python (3.8): you can install python (3.8) using this link:
+- conda python (3.8) - you can install python (3.8) using this link:

-- pygame: type `pip install pygame` into your terminal.
+- pygame - type `pip install pygame` into your terminal.

 - While not necessary, our repository includes a file for implementing unit tests.
-If you want to run our tests, you first need to `pip install pytest` .
+If you want to run our tests, you first need to type `pip install pytest` into your terminal.

 # About Us